ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 Based on exploratory data analysis, initial dataset has been changed:
 - New features created: day, weekday, hour, industry_code and age.
 - Not useful features were deleted: time, first, last, street, trans_num, unix_time, cc_num, dob, lat, long, merch_lat, merch_long, zip, city, job, merchant.
-- Outliers were dropped or corrected by imputation with arbitrary value.
+- Outliers were corrected by imputation with arbitrary value.

 Resulting data set contained numeric and categorical features, which were treated separately.
-Categorical features were processed by MCA with 60 components resulting in approx. 90% variability saved.
-Numerical features were used for polynomial features generation with different degrees and tested for performance with logistic regression classifier.
-Best permorming set had degree 6 and was processed with PCA saving 99% of variance.
+Categorical features were processed by MCA with 68 components resulting in approx. 100% variability saved.
+Numerical features were used for polynomial features generation with different degrees and tested for performance with Lasso regression classifier.
+Best permorming set had degree 2.
+Top 60 most important features were selected using Lasso regression.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/20.png" width="400" height="300"/>